openshift/nbde-tang-server/README.md

 ## Function Tests

-Function tests are developed in [Tang Operator Test Suite Repository](https://github.com/RedHat-SP-Security/tang-operator-tests)
+Function tests are developed in [Tang Operator Test Suite Repository](https://github.com/RedHat-SP-Security/nbde-tang-server-tests)

-Please, follow instructions in previous repository to execute tang-operator function tests
+Please, follow instructions in previous repository to execute nbde-tang-server function tests

 ## CI/CD

 :exclamation: CI/CD is in a continuous "work in progress" state :exclamation:

-tang-operator uses Github Actions to perform CI/CD (Continuous Integration/Continuous Delivery).
+nbde-tang-server uses Github Actions to perform CI/CD (Continuous Integration/Continuous Delivery).
 There are different Github actions that will perform different tasks:

 ### Default compilation, tests and deploy